Are you curious to find out which caching plugin works best among WP Rocket vs W3 Total Cache? You’re in the right place.

 So what’s the bottom line?

-Installing WP Rocket certainly helps (if you’re already using W3 total cache, just disable it and install WP Rocket to see accelerated page performance).
+Installing WP Rocket certainly helps (if you’re already using W3 total cache, just disable it and install WP Rocket to see accelerated page performance and better page experience).

 If you’re a beginner and looking for a FREE caching plugin, you should definitely go for W3 Total cache plugin.
 But if you can spend few bucks to get access the ultimate WordPress caching plugin, WP Rocket is definitely for you which is worth every single penny you pay for.